-COBRA or state continuation coverage.
-If a person whose coverage is provided pursuant to COBRA or under a right of continuation provided by state or other federal law is covered under another plan, the plan covering the person as an employee, member, subscriber, or retiree or covering the person as a dependent of an employee, member, subscriber, or retiree is the primary plan and the COBRA or state or other federal continuation coverage is the secondary plan.
-If the other plan does not have this rule, and as a result, the plans do not agree on the order of benefits, this rule is ignored.
-This rule does not apply if the Nondependent or dependent rule above can determine the order of benefits.
+- 1. If a person has continuation coverage under federal or state law and is also covered under another plan, the following shall determine the order of benefits: - a.
+First, the benefits of the plan covering the person as an employee, member or subscriber or as a dependent of an employee, member or subscriber. - b.
+Second, the benefits under the continuation coverage. - 2.
+If the other plan does not have the rule described in (1) above, and if, as a result, the plans do not agree on the order of benefits, this rule is ignored.